socketstream/socketstream/README.md

 We follow a few guiding principals to keep the framework lean, modular and extensible whilst ensuring your app can easily integrate with other great Node.js modules such as [Express.js](http://expressjs.com), [Everyauth](https://github.com/bnoguchi/everyauth) and [thousands](http://search.npmjs.org) more.

-SocketStream is continually evolving but you can join a [growing community](http://groups.google.com/group/socketstream) of developers who are building apps today.
+SocketStream 0.3 is in full-time development, rapidly progressing thanks to frequent contributions from a [growing community](http://groups.google.com/group/socketstream) of developers.
+Now the 0.3 API is pretty much stable, there will one or two further beta releases to refine features and improve existing code before we push 0.3.0 to NPM.
 Demos and more documentation coming soon.